achadwick/python-colorsysx/README.md

 # For developers

 ColorsysX is library code, with no bundled scripts.
-Other projects are free to depend on it inthe normal way.
+Other projects are free to depend on it in the normal way.

 ## Installation